cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 {{< notice warning >}}

-Verify the device/disk name  with `cms burn info`
+Verify the device/disk name  with `cms burn info`.
+As this command executes a format it is important that you know what you are doing and that you naot just copy-paste.
+Be reminded that a backup of your computer is a good idea.
+If in doubt set up a seperate PI for the burning task.

 {{< /notice >}}

 Please replace the 101X number with the proper number you obtained from the `info` command

+{{< notice note >}}

+If you use a mesh network you will have to add the option

+`--network=mesh`

+to the burn command.

+{{< /notice >}}

 ```bash
 29 (ENV3) (admin) you@yourlaptop $ cms burn raspberry "red,red0[1-4]" \